cameronjonesweb/blocky/readme.txt

 3. Blocky! in action

 == Changelog ==
+= 1.2.3 =
+* Direct link to setting page from plugins page
+* Setting Blocky! to be active on posts and pages by default when first installing
+* Text fixes
+* Additional conflict fixes
+* Sanitizing class as well as content
 = 1.2.2 =
 * Fixing conflict with Jetpack's Shortcode Embeds module = 1.2.0 =